valenber/sys-config/README.md

 ### Fish abbreviations
 To speed-up common tasks we can add abbreviations for the shell inside `config.fish` file.
-For example to always get detaile listing of the directory we can use
+For example to always get detailed listing of the directory we can use
 ```
 abbr ls 'ls -la'
 ```